HireTea

 Cover letter signals in the current indexed set

-These groups show the most useful letter decisions across indexed company hubs.
+These groups show the most useful letter decisions across published company guides.
 They are planning cues, not employer instructions.
 The active posting decides whether a letter is required, optional, file-based, pasted into a text field, or unnecessary for that application.

 Cover letter group Indexed hubs Example companies Signals that can shape the note

-Schedule and reliability letter 24 Walmart, Amazon, McDonald's, The Home Depot, and FedEx weekends, evenings, and holidays, Front End, Grocery, Deli, and Bakery, role-specific department, weekends, closing shifts, and seasonal periods, and 5am opens, weekends, and late closes
+Schedule and reliability letter 69 Walmart, Amazon, McDonald's, The Home Depot, and FedEx evenings, weekends, and holidays, weekends, evenings, and holidays, Front End, Grocery, Deli, and Bakery, role-specific department, and weekends, closing shifts, and seasonal periods

 Teamwork and learning letter 1 Alphabet / Google Googler, user, product, and launch, interview scheduling flexibility and relocation or hybrid constraints, Search, Ads, Cloud, and Android, technical depth, structured problem solving, user impact, collaboration, and learning speed, and user impact, scale, technical learning, and product curiosity